WORKS & WASTE MANAGEMENT SERVICES

 If you would like any further information regarding your kerbside collection, or any other enquiries regarding Waste Management, please call the Works Department on 03 6256 4777.

-Recycling Items accepted at all GSBC Waste Transfer Stations include: Tyres (clean), white goods, general metal products, glass and plastic bottles (including Florescent light tubes), cans, E-Waste (including Televisions/Electrical items) and we are currently talking with “Paint Black” to recycle paint.
+Recyclable Materials accepted at all GSBC Waste Transfer Stations include: Tyres (clean), white goods (no charge), general metal products, glass and plastic bottles (including Florescent light tubes), cans, E-Waste (including Televisions/Electrical items).
 Car batteries can be left at all Waste Transfer Stations and are then recycled by “Recycal”.
 Old Flares are accepted for MAST.
 Council also support and recycle household goods through the Swansea Men’s Shed/Shop.

 MATERIALS NOT ACCEPTED INCLUDE:

-Clean fill, Soil and loads of Bricks, Tiles, Concrete, Clay, Cement or Commercial Building waste that constitutes land fill.
+Clean fill, Soil and loads of Bricks, Paint Tins, Tiles, Concrete, Clay, Cement or Commercial Building waste that constitutes land fill.

 GAS BOTTLES OF ANY SIZE ARE NOT ACCEPTED AT ANY WTS SITES.